Table of Contents

 Pituitary Hormones Secreted by the Posterior Pituitary

 The posterior pituitary (or neurohypophysis) is made up of modified glial cells (termed pituicytes) and axonal processes of neurons which extend from nerve cell bodies located in the supraoptic and paraventricular nuclei of the hypothalamus.
-Posterior pituitary secretes two peptide hormones:
+The posterior pituitary secretes two peptide hormones:

 Both hormones are synthesized by the cell bodies of supraoptic and paraventricular nuclei in the hypothalamus.
 They are released in response to the action potential that travels from axon bodies in the hypothalamus, to their nerve terminals in the posterior pituitary where they are stored as well.
 Both the hormones of posterior pituitary are made as pre-pro-hormones, processed as nonpeptides and they are released directly into the systemic circulation.